2023 ADVOCACY AGENDA

-We all benefit when children and families thrive.
-At Children’s Defense Fund-Minnesota, we believe everyone has a role to play in ensuring every child has a Healthy Start, a Head Start, a Fair Start, a Safe Start and a Moral Start in life and successful passage to adulthood with the help of caring families and communities.
-COVID-19 has hit Minnesota households with children harder than those without and public programs and policies have been an even more critical bridge to family economic stability — benefitting children across the state.
+We all benefit when children and families thrive, including those growing up in Black, Indigenous, and communities of color.
+Children’s Defense Fund believes every child has the right to a Healthy Start, a Head Start, a Fair Start, a Safe Start, and a Moral Start in life.
+We all play a part in ensuring our children and youth a successful passage to adulthood with the help of caring families and communities.

 EXPANDING ACCESS TO PAID FAMILY AND MEDICAL LEAVE

-Access to paid leave to care for oneself or a family member is more important than ever, yet 73% of Minnesotans with children that were not working in late August were receiving no pay.
+Access to paid leave to care for oneself or a family member is more important than ever, yet 73% of Minnesotans with children who were not working in late August received no pay.
 CDF-MN will lead, in coalition, to advance a state Paid Family and Medical Leave social insurance program that addresses racial and geographic economic and health disparities.

-BUILDING A CHILD CARE SYSTEM THAT PROVIDES HIGH QUALITY CARE TO ALL
+BUILDING A CHILDCARE SYSTEM THAT PROVIDES HIGH QUALITY CARE AND EARLY EDUCATION TO ALL

-A precarious child care system with shortages before the pandemic has been kept on life-support by increased emergency state and federal funding.
-CDF-MN will lead efforts to align advocates around a transformation of the early care and education financing system that includes the permanent, new investments needed for a quality, affordable child care system.
+Increased emergency state and federal funding sustained a precarious childcare system with shortages even before the pandemic.
+CDF-MN will lead efforts to align advocates around a transformation of the early care and education system that includes the permanent, new state and federal investments needed for a quality, affordable, inclusive childcare and early education system.

 ADVANCING FOOD ACCESS TO ENSURE NO CHILD GOES HUNGRY

-Minnesotans with children are twice as likely as those without children to report food insufficiency within the past 7 days.
-CDF-MN will support coalition campaigns to remove school meal barriers, build on pandemic EBT and other COVID innovations and increase Supplemental Nutrition Assistance Program (SNAP) access.
+Minnesotans with children are twice as likely as those without children to report food insufficiency within the past seven days.
+CDF–MN will support coalition campaigns to remove school meal barriers, build on pandemic EBT and other COVID innovations, and increase SNAP (Supplemental Nutrition Assistance Program) access.

 Quality Child Care Improves Our Society